0x1d7/bschttpd/README.md

 No dependencies are required to run the project.
 This project uses NativeAOT and builds the necessary .NET assemblies into the binary.
-To build on Linux and Windows, install the .NET 8.0.405 SDK and restore the Nuget packages; macOS will also need the XCode command line tools.
+To build on Linux and Windows, install the .NET 8.0.405 SDK and restore the Nuget packages; macOS will also need the XCode command line tools in addition to the .NET 8.0.405 SDK.

 [.NET 8.0 Downloads](https://dotnet.microsoft.com/download/dotnet/8.0)